 The Baccalauréat Français International (BFI), formerly Option Internationale du Baccalauréat (OIB)

-The British version of the OIB is an integrated Franco-British school-leaving qualification based upon a long-standing partnership between the French Ministry of Education and Cambridge International Education.
-The unique feature of the OIB is that A-Level standard examinations in English Literature, History and Geography are added to the full syllabus of the traditional French Baccalaureate.
+The British version of the BFI is an integrated Franco-British school-leaving qualification based upon a long-standing partnership between the French Ministry of Education and Cambridge International.
+The unique feature of the BFI is that A-Level style examinations in English Literature, and History-Geography are added to the full syllabus of the traditional French Baccalaureate.
 All pupils are required to write and speak in an extended analytical mode at university entrance level in English as well as French.
 The demands of this dual curriculum mean that pupils learn to manage a heavy workload, and acquire different approaches to thinking and methodology through the two languages.
 This cultural and intellectual flexibility generally enables them to become highly successful undergraduates.

 How are BFI entrance requirements expressed?